AkshayK325/spcol/README.md

 ```

 ## License
-This script is provided "as is" without any warranty.
-Feel free to modify and use it for educational or research purposes.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Author